 The catch is that the Aragami has to stay in the shadows as much as it can, since exposure to light diminishes its powers.
 Yet using shadow essence drains its powers, too, of course.
 Staying in the shadows for a couple of seconds replenishes shadow essence.
 So, be mindful of that.

 Stealth is paramount in this game, since even just one hit from an enemy is deadly.
-Beware, as there are guards everywhere, sword-bearers and, as you progess, archers as well as deadly light barriers you have to disable before you can pass them.
+Beware, as there are guards everywhere, sword-bearers and, as you progess, archers as well as light barriers you have to disable before you can pass them.
 So, you see, you’ll have to choose your path and approach carefully.

 I played this on Normal and I found it very hard indeed.
-I am, I should mention, not the most impatient of gamers.
+I am, I should mention, not the most patient of gamers.
 But it nevertheless feels incredibly satisfying if you manage one chapter and remain undeteced throughout.
 Also, your performance per chapter is ranked from A (very good) to S (really bad).
 And of course I will try to achieve rank A in every one of the chapters!

 To gain skill points you have to find scrolls hidden throughout the levels.
 But, don’t worry, you can rely on your trusted raven friend to uncover those for you, as soon as you have upgraded its skills.